 Coastal Risks and Sea-Level Rise Research Group

-Joshua started studying physical geography in 2011, focusing on coastal ecosystems and their response to sea level rise and anthropogenic impacts.
-His field experience comprises airborne and ground based seagrass monitoring campaigns, but also dune and saltmarsh associated vegetation surveys in the German Wadden Sea.
-Further, he took part in a research expedition with the German research icebreaker RV Polarstern to the central Arctic Ocean and the North Pole, where he deployed benthic sampling gear in order to assess seafloor boundary fluxes in shelf and deep sea sediments.
+The natural environment has always fascinated Joshua, particularly the oceans, which has led to him studying physical geography in 2011.
+In his studies, he has focused on coastal and marine ecosystems and their response to sea level rise and anthropogenic impacts.
+From the beginning, he has had a keen interest in fieldwork to study the marine environment.
+This field experience has comprised of airborne- and ground-based seagrass monitoring campaigns, but also dune and saltmarsh associated vegetation surveys in the German Wadden Sea.
+He has also taken part in a research expedition with the German research icebreaker RV Polarstern to the central Arctic Ocean and the North Pole, where he deployed benthic sampling equipment and conducted on-board experiments to assess sedimentary oxygen uptake rates and environmental drivers in shelf and deep-sea sediments.

 Christian-Albrechts-Universität zu Kiel